DDM-Lab/janus/README.md

     scp gandalf@janus.hss.cmu.edu:/home/experiments/gandalf/data.zip ./

-Note that in this command you typically can’s use the `~ddmlab` shortcut and need to spell out `/home/ddmlab`; also this works on macOS or Linux, but I’ve no idea what the cognate incantation would be in Windows, though there must be something similar.
+Note that in this command you typically can’t use the `~ddmlab` shortcut and need to spell out `/home/ddmlab`; also this works on macOS or Linux, but I’ve no idea what the cognate incantation would be in Windows, though there must be something similar.
 There are also undoubtedly GUI implementations of `scp` if you prefer such, though again I know nothing about them.